 - Cook the onion on a low and slow setting to caramelize.
 Once the onions have caramelize, remove from the heat.

 - In a glass measuring cup, measure out ¼ cup water and mix in the corn starch.
 Set aside.

 - In a small saucepan , add the tamari, the remaining ¼ cup water, vinegar, sugar, maple syrup, ginger and garlic.
 Bring to a simmer over medium heat.

 - Once the sauce is simmer, give the cornstarch another quick stir, then whisk it into the sauce.
 Bring the sauce back to a simmer and continually whisk until desired thickness.
 If it becomes too thick add a bit more water.

 - Taste and adjust flavors if needed.
 To bring down saltiness, add more water and/or sweetener.
 If it is too sweet add a splash more tamari.

-Note: For extra teriyaki sauce, double the recipe.
+- For extra teriyaki sauce double the sauce recipe.

 Nutrition Information:Yield: 4 servings Serving Size: 1 serving